 Actually, the government had some success regulating e-waste disposal with a “Home Appliance Old for New Rebate Program,” which carried into effect from 2009 to 2011.
 With the help of generous government subsidies, the program collected tens of millions of obsolete home appliances during that period, according to the U.N.

-Even though the government succeed in limiting smuggled supplies of overseas garbage, the U.N. warns that the country is now rapidly generating its own supply of e-waste.
+Even though the government succeeds in limiting smuggled supplies of overseas garbage, the U.N. warns that the country is now rapidly generating its own supply of e-waste.
 To avoid a vicious cycle of pollution, resulting from both the manufacture and disposal of appliances, Greenpeace has lobbied for manufacturers to use fewer toxic chemicals in their products.

 The organization also has a message for consumers who seem to swap their phones, tablets and other computer devices with increasing frequency.
 “Think about where your mobile phone or where your gadgets go,” said Ma, the Greenpeace activist.
 “When you think about changing your phone, or buying a new product, always think about the footprint that you put on this planet.”